j-saurabh/scripts/README.md

 # scripts
-Collection of scripts written in bash and probably python
+Collection of scripts written in bash ,probably python and some useful commands as well